Rouselos/responsive-content/README.md

 _content_ for different screen szes, rather than applying different _styling_ to the same content.
 It does not use User Agent detection, relying only on window/screen width and secondary device capabilities.

-Page content is loaded as HTML fragments by Ajax and inserted inta  besingle dspecified container element.
+HTML page content is loaded as a fragment by Ajax and inserted into a container element.
-Each ajax request has device-dependent query parameters which can be used (server side) to tailor the HTML in the returned fragment.
+Each ajax request has device-dependent query parameter values which can be used (server side) to tailor the HTML in the returned fragment.

 ### Client Side